Shibva/Thaumic_Exploration/README.md

 ## Fork
 This mod was forked by the GTNH Team to continue the development of the 1.7.10 Branch.
 The up-to-date Master branch can be found on our [Jenkins](http://jenkins.usrv.de)

-As of version 1.1.81-GTNH you need a deobfuscated witchery jar in dev env.

 ## License